A history of Autism diagnostic criteria

 A side-by-side comparison of the differences between the DSM-4 and DSM-5 classifications of Autism and related disorders.

-In short, Autism used to be one of many conditions known as pervasive developmental disorders, and was grouped together in a sub-category known as Autism spectrum disorders, along with Asperger’s disorder and PDD-NOS.
-Now, Autism spectrum disorder is a condition in itself, that encompasses a variety of presentations which affect social communication, social interaction, patterns of behavior, interests, and activities.
+In short, Autism used to be one of many conditions known as pervasive developmental disorders.
+It was grouped in a sub-category known as Autism Spectrum Disorders, along with Asperger’s disorder and PDD-NOS.
+Now, Autism Spectrum Disorder is a single condition that encompasses various presentations that affect social communication, social interaction, and patterns of behavior, interests, and activities.

 Transcript